Tony Hawk’s™ Pro Skater™ 3 + 4 – A Legendary Remake Slams Down July 11

 Graphics and Performance

-If you looked at this game in motion and thought it looked identical in graphical fidelity to Tony Hawk’s Pro Skater 1 + 2, your eyes aren’t deceiving you.
-Both 1 + 2 and 3 + 4 are made in Unreal Engine 4, so the lighting and texturing look very similar.
+If it already looked like this game had the same graphical fidelity (more or less) as Tony Hawk’s Pro Skater 1 + 2 in motion, that was NO mistake. phone Both 1 + 2 and 3 + 4 are produced in Unreal Engine 4, so the lighting and texturing they've all got very similar styles.

-Still, it’s going to be awesome seeing our favorite parks from 3 and 4 lit up in 4K and running at 60 frames per second.
+More importantly, though, it will be amazing to see the beloved parks of 3 and 4 lit up in 4K and at 60 frames per second.

 New and Improved